 Joel has over four decades of political and business experience, which began in 1978 as a legislative assistant to Congressman Abner Mikva, where Joel focused on federal criminal code reform.
 Joel has also worked as the Special Assistant to the National Association of Attorneys General, Staff Director of House Rules Committee’s Subcommittee on Legislative Process Chaired by Congressman Long, and President and Chief Executive Officer of Walnut Financial Services.
 Inc. Currently, Joel sits on several private company boards and the Board of Voices for Progress.
 Joel is the Board Chair of the Black Student Fund, and the Coalition To Stop Gun Violence.
 Joel received a B.S. in Psychology and B.A. in Political Science with honors from Tulane University.

-Bill McClain – Research and Marketing Director
+Bill McClain (he/him) – Research and Marketing Director

-Greg Rock – Executive Director
+Greg Rock (he/him) – Executive Director

-Emilia Jones – Grant Program Director
+Page Atcheson (she/her) – Grant Program Director